openenergymonitor/blog/source/_posts/2016-04-27- Understand-CO2-intensity-grid-electricity.markdown

 ---
 layout: post
-title: "Attempting to measure and understand the CO2 intensity of grid electricity"
+title: "Part 1: Attempting to measure and understand the CO2 intensity of grid electricity"
 date: 2016-04-18 15:00                                          # This is the indexed published time and date
 date_formatted: "April  27th 2016"                                # This is the public facing date on the post
 author: Trystan Lea
 comments: true
+categories:
-categories: sustainability                                      # Lower case
+ - sustainability                                      # Lower case
+ - community smart grid                                 # Lower case
 ---

 Zero carbon energy scenarios such as [ZeroCarbonBritain](http://zerocarbonbritain.org/) feature significant electrification of energy demands previously provided by fossil fuels such as heating and transport.
 With electrification it becomes possible to supply these energy demands with renewably generated electricity from primarily wind, solar and backed up by storage technologies from short term stores such as batteries to long term stores such as power to gas.